webgme/webgme/docs/getting_started/creating_a_repository.rst

 Installing the node_modules
 -------------------
-Before launching the server you need to install all dependencies.
+In order to be able to launch the server you need to install all dependencies.
 From the root of the repository do:

 .. code-block:: bash
     npm install